The Weight of Words

 But she didn’t stop him.
 She couldn’t.
 Her whole body was a storm now, tighter than the one outside.

-He walked slowly toward the center of the room, the light from the fire throwing flickers across his face.
+He walked slowly toward the center of the room, the light from the fire flickering across his face.

 He shook his head.
 “That’s what you told them.
 But not the truth.”

 Mita didn’t move.
-The poker in her hand had begun to tremble.
+The poker in her hand began to tremble.

 “Why are you here?” she asked.
 “Who are you?”